decause/pep808bot/how-does-this-twerk.md

     (http://turntable.fm/the_trap_train_ttt), which is some wild shit if you have not had a listen.
 The chrome plugin will give you the hash of whatever room you are in, and then you just add that to the .ini

+ 4. Once everything is settled, you can run the bot by:
+    $ lazysusan -p lazysusan/plugins

+ 5. Have fun!